zmengesha/experiment_template/readme.md

 This will return a message giving the URL to the experiment on MTurk, and generate a bunch of files.
 The script stores the HIT's ID in the `my-first-experiment.success` file, so make sure not to delete this one before you have downloaded the results.
 If you're running an expensive experiment, it might make sense to backup this file.

+The name after `posthit` must match the name of the `.config` file that you created previously.

 4. To get the results:
 ```
     python submiterator.py getresults my-first-experiment